 - All Action Council members must be members of ALA and SRRT.

 - All members of the SRRT Newsletter editorial staff shall be selected from current SRRT members.
 The editor of the SRRT Newsletter shall serve by appointment of Action Council through an application process.
-The newsletter editor shall serve a term of 3 years and may be reappointed for one additional term.
+The newsletter editor shall serve a term of 3 years and may be reappointed for additional terms.
 The editor shall be considered an ex-officio member of Action Council.
 An editorial board of 5 to 7 members shall serve by appointment of Action Council.
 Recommendations of the newsletter editor and editorial board will be considered.
 Both Action Council members and SRRT members at-large shall be represented on the editorial board.
-Whenever possible, the majority of the editorial board will consist of current and/or past Action Council members.
-The term of office for members of the editorial board shall be 3 years, with the option to be reappointed for an additional term.
-An editorial board member may not serve more than two terms consecutively, but may be reappointed to the board after 3 years off.
+The term of office for members of the editorial board shall be 3 years, with the option to be reappointed for additional terms.
 Editorial board appointments will be staggered on a 3-year rotation, such that approximately 1/3 of appointees shall turn over annually.
 The editorial board shall have collective responsibility for the SRRT newsletter.